 Ingredients For This Recipe

-Honey: To balance the sour lime and the spicy chile pepper I added a small amount of honey.
+- Honey: To balance the sour lime and the spicy chile pepper I added one teaspoon honey.
 If you are on a sugar free diet you can skip it or substitute monk fruit.

 How To Make Kohlrabi Slaw

-Step 1a: Remove any stalks and leaves from the kohlrabi bulbs.
+Make sure your cutting board is not going to slip by setting a rubber pad under it or a moist paper towel.
+Remove any stalks and leaves from the kohlrabi bulbs with a sharp knife.
 Cut the root end off the bottom of the bulb.
 This is pithy and woody.
 It also creates a flat surface to make it more stable for cutting.
-Using your Wusthof Classic Knives Cutlery Set with Storage Block, 12 Piece” target=”_blank” rel=”noreferrer noopener sponsored nofollow”>knife, cut the thick skin off the bulb.
+Using your chef’s knife (photo 1a) or vegetable peeler, cut the thick skin off the bulb.

-Step 1b: Cut with spiralizer with the 1/8th-inch “spaghetti” cut blade or use julienne cut with mandoline.
+Cut the peeled kohlrabi with spiralizer with the 1/8th-inch “spaghetti” cut blade (photo 1 b) or use julienne cut with mandoline.
 Alternatively to cut the kohlrabi by hand, peel it and then cut into slabs.
 Lastly, cut slabs into fine matchstick julienne cut.
 This works well for a slaw, and has a similar texture and volume.

 Make Ahead Instructions

-The veggies for this slaw can be cut up to four days ahead.
-Keep them separate.
+The veggies for this kohlrabi salad can be cut up to four days ahead.
+Keep them separate each in their own airtight container.
 Cut the cilantro at the last minute for best flavor and to keep it fresh.
 The dressing can be made and kept in a jar up to 4 days ahead.
 Toss the dressing, slaw and cilantro when ready to serve.